polytrade-finance/lender-pool/docs/index.md

 interest = (amount deposited * APY * time duration)/100
 ### Trade Reward
+Lenders will receive an additional reward per block.
+Trade tokens will be distributed to users.

 ### Redeem Pool
 Lenders can exchange T-stable received for stable token from redeem pool.
 Stable token will be added to Redeem Pool by the Polytrade team.